Participer au site avec un Tip

 Description

-Find a zero of a real or complex function using the Newton-Raphson
+Find a root of a real or complex function using the Newton-Raphson

 (or secant or Halley's) method.

-Find a zero of the function `func` given a nearby starting point `x0`.
+Find a root of the scalar-valued function `func` given a nearby scalar

 The Newton-Raphson method is used if the derivative `fprime` of `func`